cpulover-practice/spring-cloud/README.md

 [[currency-converter-microservice]()]
    1. Spring Boot dependencies:
       - OpenFeign: leverage invoking REST API from other Microservices
-      - Ribbon [Maintenance]: client-side load-balancing
+      - Ribbon: client-side load-balancing, used for the Microservices which invoking API from other Microservices
       - Eureka Discovery Client: connect to Euraka Name Server for loading balancing
       - Spring Web
       - Spring Config Client